cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 Once you have your environment setup, you'll likely be interested in what libraries are available for PureNix.
 The currently available libraries are in the [purenix-org](https://github.com/purenix-org/) organization on GitHub.
-There is also two PureNix issues you may be interested:
+There are also two PureNix issues you may be interested in:

 -   A [tracking issue](https://github.com/purenix-org/purenix/issues/37)
     for which PureScript standard libraries still need to be ported to PureNix.